swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 }
 ```

-We propose to introduce a special operator, `suppressdeinit self`, which ends the
+We propose to introduce a special operator, `discard self`, which ends the
 lifetime of `self` without running its `deinit`:

 ```swift